 North Carolina State University/ North Carolina Architects and Builders

 A fascinating biographical dictionary that highlights architects and builders who have worked in North Carolina’s over the course of 300 years.
 Entries include a brief biography plus a building list traces each person’s work in the state.
 This is a growing website, with many more entries still to be added.
 Click here for the Biographical Dictionary.

 The Greensboro Public Library, 219 North Church Street, Greensboro, North Carolina 27401 (336) 373-2471, the High Point Public Library, 901 N. Main Street High Point, NC 27262 (336) 883-3360, and the Jamestown Public Library, 200 W Main St, Jamestown, NC 27282 (336) 454-4815 each have valuable state and federal government document collections, an excellent North Carolina Room in High Point (336) 883-3637, inter-library loan capabilities and access to the North Carolina Live network.
-NC Live provides access to Sanborn Insurance maps, which are diagrams of buildings dating back to the nineteenth century that can be invaluable for establishing an understanding of the built environment at various points in time prior to 1920 in Guilford County.
+Sanborn Insurance maps are diagrams of buildings dating back to the nineteenth century that can be invaluable for establishing an understanding of the built environment at various points in time prior to 1920 in Guilford County.
 Other larger municipal libraries around the state often have fine local collections, including regional photographic collections, and early city directories.
 An exellent regional collection is the Research Room at the Museum of Early Southern Decorative Arts (MESDA) in Winston-Salem or the Friends Historical Collection.

 The High Point Public Library, has a fine history and genealogy collection in the Heritage Research Center.
 Historic resources include periodicals, a variety of maps including historic Sanborn Company insurance maps, architectural scrapbooks, a cemetery Index, photographic records, newspapers and city directories.
 The Library issues a brochure which is a handy guide to the sources.